Breeding

 Molecular breeding ≠ genetic modification

 WCR has a strong policy against genetic modification.
 In molecular breeding, the genetics of the plant are not manipulated in any way.
 Instead, molecular breeders “peek inside” a plant’s genetics to find genes or markers associated with important traits, which can be done with very young plants.
-They can use genotyping to choose which plants to mate with others when making new crosses, focusing on those that have markers associated with desired performance traits.
-Then, instead of planting 1000s of plants in a field and to check which perform the best—which may take 3-7 years for a tree crop like coffee—breeders can take baby plants, genotype them, and see which have the desired markers.
-The ones that do can be transplanted to the field, and the others discarded.
-This is hugely time and cost saving.
+Breeders use genotyping to choose which plants to mate with others when making new crosses, focusing on those that have markers associated with desired performance traits.
+Instead of planting thousands of plants in a field and waiting 3-7 years to validate which individual and offspring perform best, breeders can genotype plants that are only a few months old to see which have the desired genetic markers.
+This enables the early selection of high-value candidates, saving essential time and cost.
 In some cases breeders can even analyze the genetic profiles of individual seeds and subsequently select which to sow and which to disregard, saving them a great deal of time and labor.

 This article explains how fruit and vegetable breeders are using these approaches to create tastier, healthier products without using genetic modification.